 It’s hard, but not impossible, to get to the real meat of the trial of Prof Tim Noakes.
 It’s not even supposed to be a trial.
 However, the Health Professions Council of SA (HPCSA) has turned it into one.

-As the case progresses, it is becoming clearer just what the real beef is that dietitians behind this case have with him.
+As the case progresses, it became clearer just what dietitians’ real beef is with him.

-The public quickly dubbed the hearing against Noakes the “Nutrition Trial of the Century” and the “Banting for Babies Trial”.
-They have also called it an “inquisition”.
-That’s because of the HPCSA’s peculiar “prosecutorial zeal” in this case, as one legal expert described it to me.
+The public quickly dubbed the hearing against Noakes the “Nutrition Trial of the Century”.
+They have also called it the “Banting for Babies Trial”and an “inquisition”.
+The HPCSA has showed peculiar “prosecutorial zeal” in this case, as one legal expert described it.

-The HPCSA is legally obliged to be impartial and dispassionate when conducting hearings against health professionals.
+After all, the HPCSA is legally obliged to be impartial and dispassionate in hearings against health professionals.
 There has been nothing dispassionate or impartial about the way it has conducted this hearing.

 The hearing resumes on April 4 and 5 for heads of argument for both sides.
-Click here to read more on who holds the key to Noakes’s fate.
+Click here to read who holds the key to Noakes’s fate.